BD-MF/POS4ASC/README.md

         --weight_decay 0.0
     ```
 * Evaluate the model with a command similar to those in [run.sh](./run.sh) or [run_bert.sh](./run_bert.sh), optional arguments could be found in [run.py](./run.py).
-* An example of evaluation with lstm on the adversarial test set
+* An example of evaluation with LSTM w/ position-biased weight on the adversarial test set
     ```bash
     python run.py
         --model_name lstm